pedromargolles/pyDecNef/docs/introduction/installation.md

 - MRI scanner host computer used to manage scanning sessions and MRI sequence configuration.

-- The server computer which will be running real-time volumes preprocessing and decoding scripts
+- The server computer which will be running real-time volumes preprocessing and decoding scripts.

-- The client computer running the experimental software and presenting stimuli and feedback to participant in the MRI scanner.
+- The client computer running the experimental software, and presenting stimuli and feedback to participant in the MRI scanner.

 <center>
 <br>